-- a) Mass-produced TCP packets with a set Synchronize (SYN) flag to produce half-open TCP connections (SYN flooding attack). - b) Packets with the same IP sender address and IP recipient address (Land attack). - c) Mass-produced ICMP packets with the broadcast address of a network as target address (Smurf attack). - d) Fragmented IP packets with overlapping offset fields (Teardrop attack). - e) ICMP packets that are larger than the maximum permitted size (65,535 Bytes) of IPv4 packets (Ping-of-death attack).

-f) Uncorrelated reply packets (i.e., packets which cannot be correlated to any request).
+- a) Mass-produced TCP packets with a set Synchronize (SYN) flag to produce half-open TCP connections (SYN flooding attack). - b) Packets with the same IP sender address and IP recipient address (Land attack). - c) Mass-produced ICMP packets with the broadcast address of a network as target address (Smurf attack). - d) Fragmented IP packets with overlapping offset fields (Teardrop attack). - e) ICMP packets that are larger than the maximum permitted size (65,535 Bytes) of IP version 4 (Ipv4) packets (Ping-of-death attack). - f) Uncorrelated reply packets (i.e., packets which cannot be correlated to any request).

-Note: This clause may not be applicable for GVNP Type 1
+Note: This clause may not be applicable for GVNP Type 1.

-2.9 Vulnerability Testing Requirements
+Section 9: Vulnerability Testing Requirements